gaehlerm/SoftwareEngineering/README.md

 For example, many of the low-level C++ features can be encapsulated within a higher-level object, giving the appearance of an intermediate-level language.
 Though it's still not quite at the same level of sophistication as Python.

 I really want to emphasize that you shouldn't delve too deeply into learning a programming language.
 Reading a small book about the language you want to use is certainly a good start.
 A small book, not a big one.
 The rest you can search on the internet as you need some specific syntax along the way.
-Google and Stack Overflow are more helpful than relying on your vague three-year-old memory, and Copilot is also becoming a valuable resource.
+Google and Stack Overflow are more helpful than relying on your vague three-year-old memory, and AI code generation is also becoming a valuable resource.
 It is much more important that you learn how to program in general.
 To understand the general concepts.
 The concepts are easier to understand and more powerful than some syntax.
 Syntax can easily be looked up, whereas concepts must be understood.

 But as you asked about a programming language, I would like to briefly share my perspective.
 Although it is highly biased.
 I know mainly C++ and Python, and a little bit about Java and JavaScript from the programming books I have read.
 If you work in a field where a specific programming language is used, you should definitely learn that language.
 Even if it's just Matlab.
 You can still learn another language later on.

 As a scientist, I recommend Python as a first programming language.
 JavaScript is a viable alternative for web development.
 Both are scripting languages that do not require a compiler and are relatively easy to get started with.
 Dynamic typing (duck typing) eliminates the need for inheritance to define an interface.
 Any two objects that have the same interface can be interchanged in the code.
 And there is no need to learn anything about pointers or memory allocation as in the past.
 These things are outdated, as explained in the chapter [levels of abstraction].

 While it has to be said that dynamic typing also has its drawbacks.
 Having type information is not only helpful for the compiler but also for the programmer.
 Understanding a function's purpose is simpler when you are aware of the types of its arguments.
 For instance, there are methods to include type hints in Python, but I often find myself too lazy to add them.
+If you want to learn javascript, consider learning typescript instead.
+I think the type system is a good thing.

+Same for the compiler.
+It may be useful that the python code doesn't have to be compiled after changing a single line of code, but at the same time a compiler can also give useful insights.

+Alltogether I would recommend to learn a language that is statically typed and has both, a compiler and an interpreter.
+I don't know which language fulfills these requirements.

+## Java and C++

-I would not recommend learning Java or C++ as a first programming language, even though I included some C++ code in this book.
-C++ and Java are too complicated to be learned as introductory languages, and it takes much more time to understand the languages themselves.
+I would not recommend learning "low-level" languages as Java or C++ as a first programming language, even if I included some C++ code in this book to explain some details.
+Java and C++ are too complicated to be learned as introductory languages, and it takes much more time to understand the languages themselves.
 The C++ examples throughout this book are only meant to explain low-level details that you don't need to worry about in Python.
-Instead, you should learn how to apply the higher-level principles taught in this book and elsewhere to improve your coding skills.
+Instead, you should learn how to apply the higher-level principles taught in this book to improve your coding skills.
 Of course, later in your career, it makes sense to learn many more languages.
 Java and C++ are still among the most widely used programming languages.
-Not because these languages are superior, but simply due to the abundance of old projects.
+Not because these languages are superior to more modern languages, but simply due to the abundance of old projects.

 C++ and Java are both statically typed.
 They have to be compiled and use inheritance to define interfaces.
 And you have to deal with pointers.
 Learning new languages will expose you to alternative ways of approaching problems.
 Switching from Python to C++ will require you to learn many fundamental aspects of software development.
 It also opens up more job opportunities.
-But it's nothing worth bothering with when you are just starting to program.
+But it's nothing worth bothering with when you are a programming novice.

 ## Existing Programming Languages